ww-customer-test/wge-util-runbook/capi-removal.md

 ##### The following command deletes all of the provider including CRDs and namespaces except the provider resource

-    clusterctl delete --all --include-crd --include-namespaces
+    clusterctl delete --all --include-crd --include-namespace

 #### *WARNING* : The following steps are to remove cert manager resources